Redesigning with purpose: a responsive web experience for a dog daycare struggling with branding, navigation, and a missing online booking system.

 Social proof needs prominence

-Moving testimonials from a buried subpage to the homepage dramatically increased user confidence.
-Placement matters as much as content when it comes to trust signals.
+Moving testimonials from a buried subpage to the homepage dramatically increased confidence.
+Placement matters as much as content.

 03